andrewdisley/tlicycling-static/pages/home.md

     src: /u/tli-home-membership.jpg
 eventorganisation:
   title: Event Organisation
+  subtitle:
+  body: >
-  subtitle: TLI Cycling would not exist if it were not for the team of volunteers who organize races under our rules and regulations.
+    TLI Cycling would not exist if it were not for the team of volunteers who organize races under our rules and regulations.
 Therefore we aim to make all aspects of event promotion as simple and economical as possible, without compromising the safety of our competitors…
-  body:
   button:
     classes: bgc-red tc-white
     link: /event-organisation/